natescode/natescode.com/content/blog/tailwind-debunking-the-debunkers.md

 The only way to do this is native CSS.
 I think a close second is styled components with some linter plugins, which is my new approach I'm trying.

-So PLEASE if you're going to rebuttal, do it from a point of logic and competence.
-I'm not even using tailwind for this blog.
+So please if you're going to rebuttal, do it from a point of logic and competence. ~~I'm not even using tailwind for this blog.~~ (Ironically, the new template actually does use Tailwind!)

 Cheers!